Patrick Trevor-Roper

 Patrick Dacre Trevor-Roper (7 June 1916 – 22 April 2004) was a British eye surgeon, author and pioneer gay rights activist, who played a leading role in the campaign to decriminalise homosexuality in the UK.

 Life and career

 He was born in Northumberland, the son of a doctor, and the brother of historian Hugh Trevor-Roper.
 He was educated at Charterhouse, the University of Cambridge and the Westminster Medical School.
+During his education he bunked next to leading eye surgeon E F King in the hospital air raid shelter, and was inspired by him to pursue ophthalmology.
 During World War II he served in the Royal New Zealand Army Medical Corps in the Mediterranean.
 After the war he became a specialist in ophthalmic surgery, and divided his working life between work in public hospitals and a lucrative private practice in London.